pnathan/defobject/README.md

 It kind of has a sister project - DEFCLASS*.
 DEFCLASS* does not attempt to do the mimicry.
+DEFCLASS-STAR does not appear to reliably exist any more online.

 LICENSE: LLGPL